csb324/eleventy-obsidian-ninareth/notes/People/PCs/Hugh.md

 Knew [[Costi's Dad]] in the war, but his memory loss stops him from recalling the specifics.
 He did still have the [[Vlad Grosu Patch]], which he has given to [[Costi]] -- and he was unable to even read the writing on it. #mysteries

+This was due to many centuries of brain-erasing procedures!

 His spiritual weapon is a flaming bird, or knitting needles, or perhaps a big bowl of soup.

 #### Known Aliases